AdamBoley/Project-Beergate/README.md

 As noted above, the only views in user/views.py that are in active used by BeerGate are UserSignInView, UserSignUpView and UserPasswordChangeView.
 There is no custom view for the user signout functionality because while that template has a form, it only consists of a submit button and hence has no need of the `form-control` class.

 The active views are very simple, only using the form_class and template_name variables to designate the form and template to be used.
 The UserSignInView extends the AllAuth LoginView, the UserSignUpView extends the SignupView and the UserPasswordChangeView extends the PasswordChangeView.

+The UserPasswordChangeView is somewhat notable because it specifies a `success_url`, which redirects the user back to the homepage.
+This is not necessary for the other views because the redirection URL is specified in the settings file as `LOGIN_REDIRECT_URL = '/'` and `LOGOUT_REDIRECT_URL = '/'`.

 ### User Forms